Kirill Yeskov

-Kirill Yuryevich Yeskov (Кири́лл Ю́рьевич Есько́в; born 16 September 1956), also transliterated Kiril Eskov is a Russian writer, biologist and paleontologist.
+Kirill Yuryevich Yeskov (Кирилл Юрьевич Еськов; born 16 September 1956, Moscow), also transliterated Kiril Eskov, is a Russian writer, biologist and paleontologist.
 As an author he is known for The Gospel of Afranius in which he presents an atheistic interpretation of the events of the Gospel, and The Last Ringbearer in which he retells J. R. R. Tolkien's The Lord of the Rings from a Mordorian point of view.

 Career

 In biology

 Yeskov graduated from the Department of Biology of Moscow State University in 1979.
 In 1986 he defended a dissertation for the Candidate of Biological Sciences at the A.N.
 Severtsov Institute of Animal Evolutionary Morphology and Ecology of the USSR Academy of Sciences, the theme being "Spiders of Northern Siberia (horology analysis)".
 His main scientific interests as a biologist focus on the spiders of Siberia and the Russian Far East and, as a paleontologist, on the Paleozoic and Cenozoic eras.
 As of 2008 he is the Senior Researcher at the Laboratory of Arthropods of the Paleontological Institute of Russian Academy of Sciences and vice-president of the Eurasian Arachnological Society.
 He has worked at the institute since 1988.
 As of 2002 he had 86 scientific publications.

 Yeskov has discovered several new genera of spiders.
 Among seven that he discovered in 1988 is Kikimora palustris Eskov, 1988 It belongs to the family Linyphiidae, and is found in Russia and Finland.
 The name translates from Latin as "marsh Kikimora".
 (Kikimora is a female spirit in Slavic mythology and the Russian phrase кикимора болотная (kikimora bolotnaya, "marsh kikimora") is well known in the Russian language.)

 He has named a genus of linyphiid spiders Sauron after the Tolkien character.

 He is the author of the book History of the Earth and its lifeforms (Moscow, 2008), intended as a biology textbook for high schools.